jimmyangel/jimmyangel.github.io/_posts/2016-05-22-embedding.md

 I hope this trick is helpful.
 Feel free to comment below or send me a tweet if you have any questions.

-Ah and as promised, in my next post, I will give summary of my overall [FOSS4G-NA](https://2016.foss4g-na.org/) experience.
+Ah and as promised, in my next post, I will give a summary of my overall [FOSS4G-NA](https://2016.foss4g-na.org/) experience.